One of the most frustrating software projects I've been on involved webcam spying and having our code rewritten.

 But when we offered solutions, we were subjected to intimidation and ignored.

 In this story, I share how software developers can act irrationally when they fear being "found out" as not knowing something.

-🔔 Subscribe for 90+ videos on healthy software development
+🔔 Subscribe for over 100 videos on healthy software development